dhutapratama/docs/urls.md

 <a name="url-defaults-middleware-priority"></a>
 #### URL Defaults & Middleware Priority

-Setting URL default values can interfere with Laravel's handling of implicit model bindings.
-Therefore, you should [prioritize your middleware](/docs/{{version}}/middleware#sorting-middleware) that set URL defaults to be executed before Laravel's own `SubstituteBindings` middleware.
+Setting URL default values can interfere with Lets's handling of implicit model bindings.
+Therefore, you should [prioritize your middleware](/docs/{{version}}/middleware#sorting-middleware) that set URL defaults to be executed before Lets's own `SubstituteBindings` middleware.
 You can accomplish this by making sure your middleware occurs before the `SubstituteBindings` middleware within the `$middlewarePriority` property of your application's HTTP kernel.

 The `$middlewarePriority` property is defined in the base `Illuminate\Foundation\Http\Kernel` class.
 You may copy its definition from that class and overwrite it in your application's HTTP kernel in order to modify it: